foreverbell/project-euler-solutions/README.md

 $ make 42
 $ Build/42
 ```
-If ghc is complaining about missing packages, see `project-euler-solutions.cabal.in` and `configure.hs` for more details.
+If ghc is complaining about missing packages, see `project-euler-solutions.cabal.in` and `configure` for more details.

 ### stack
 ```
-./configure.hs 42
+./configure 42
 stack init
 stack build
 stack exec 42